Heavy snow and icy rain to bring severe disruption as amber warnings issued

 There is also a “good chance” that rural communities could be cut off due to the conditions, with up to 30cm of snowfall expected locally.

-It comes after initial data indicated that Rostherne in Cheshire and Yeovilton in Somerset saw temperatures drop to minus 5C overnight, just shy of previous estimates which suggested the mercury could dip as low as minus 8C.
+It comes after initial data indicated Rostherne in Cheshire and Yeovilton in Somerset saw temperatures drop to minus 5C overnight into Friday, just shy of previous estimates which suggested the mercury could dip as low as minus 8C.

-In Scotland, Eskdalemuir in Dumfries and Galloway felt the same chilly temperatures, hitting minus 5C at 11pm on Thursday.
+Temperatures of minus 10C could be seen in parts of rural Scotland on Friday night, according to new Met Office forecasts.

-The coldest temperature recorded in January last year was minus 14C, in Dalwhinnie in the Scottish Highlands.
+The coldest temperature recorded in January last year was minus 14C, in Dalwhinnie in the Highlands.

 An amber warning for snow and freezing rain covering most of Wales and central England, including the Midlands and the north-west cities of Liverpool and Manchester, is in place from 6pm on Saturday to midday on Sunday, the Met Office said.